24 College Student Resumes That Landed Jobs in 2024

 Job seeker reviews qualifications and accomplishments to build job application for next role

-One of the hardest parts of building your resume as a college student is the blank page.
+One of the hardest parts of using a resume maker as a college student is the blank page.
 The “getting started” part is overwhelming—you’re unsure what your resume should look like, let alone what should be in it!

 When it comes to formatting your resume, the best advice is to keep it simple.
 You need to convincingly make the case that you deserve an interview for the role to which you’re applying.